 Ever since Android API 9, HttpURLConnection has become the recommended HTTP library for Android applications.
-During one of my projects I had to learn how to integrate HttpURLConnection into an Android project, so I decided to put it on paper and share it to help others, while discussing some of the caveats that every developer should take into consideration.
+To complete one of my tasks while developing Bolina I had to learn how to integrate HttpURLConnection into an Android project, so I decided to put it on paper and share it to help others.
+In the meantime, I also discuss some of the caveats that every developer should take into consideration.

 I am integrating the HTTP library into a clean, straight out of the Android Studio new project wizard.
 This tutorial will create 2 HTTP calls, a GET and a POST to a publicly available RESTful API, hosted by reqres.in, a service “that allows us to test our front-end against a real API”.

 Starting integrating HttpURLConnection is simple, given that the HTTP library is included in the Android API since API 1.
 However, we must take into consideration the fact that the library is not prepared for native asynchronous calls, requiring us to make use of workers, such as AsyncTasks, to perform HTTP network calls outside the main UI thread.

 First, add the permission to the application’s manifest to allow the application to access the Internet: